 1. What Were Shrunken Heads Used For?

 Tsantsas are severed human heads that were used by tribal cultures in myriad ways.
-Sometimes, they were used as a trophy.
+Sometimes, they were used as war trophies or for ceremonial purposes.
 In other cases, tribes might use them to scare off an enemy, using the heads as a threat.
 These were also used in religious rituals and, recently, they were even used for trade purposes.

-Although headhunting was a common practice among many ancient tribes, the act of shrinking those heads has only been found throughout the northwestern Amazonian region of South America.
+Although headhunting was a common practice among many ancient tribes, the act of shrinking heads has been found throughout the Pacific and northwestern Amazonian regions of South America.

-Known as the Jivaroan people, these tribes in the Amazon region include the Shuar, Achuar, Huambisa, and Aguaruna people of modern-day Ecuador and Peru.
+Known as the Jivaroan people of Jivaro, these tribes in the Amazon region include the Shuar people, Aguaruna, Huambisa, and Achuar people of modern-day Ecuador and Northern Peru.